pjfanning/poi-gradle-example/README.md

 # poi-gradle-example
-A basic example demonstrating how to build and run a simple xlsx test using POI
+A basic example demonstrating how to build and run a simple xlsx test using POI.